The Reorganized Organ mentorship project

 → the complexities of trying to determine what “e-waste” is and how it should be handled

 → about organizations that process electronic devices we throw away

 See below for online resources about e-waste

-The outstanding photo documentation for this project is being done by Jennifer and Seoyeon, as a work placement through their high school.
-They’re making three photo stories (below) and the poster for the Reorganized Organ’s final event.
+The outstanding photo documentation for this project was done by Jennifer and Seoyeon, as a work placement through their high school.

 ♦ Final Event ♦

 ♦ Story Three ♦

 ♦ Story Two ♦

 George Rahi is the lead mentor-artist on this project.
 He is a composer, sound artist, and instrument maker exploring new hybrids between the acoustic, electronic, mechanical, and sculptural.
 He works across a diverse array of interests including electro-acoustic music, public space, the soundscape, and large-scale instruments such as the pipe organ and the Indonesian Gamelan.
 He is a founding member of the percussion ensemble Gamelan Bike-Bike and art collective Publik Secrets, in residence at the Hadden Park fieldhouse in Vancouver since 2015.
 He has produced work for the Western Front, Vancouver New Music, Miscellaneous Productions, and Vancouver Co-op Radio’s Media Arts Committee.
 Recent projects include pulses // patterns, a sound installation using re-purposed pipe organ and electronic organ technology supported by the British Columbia Arts Council and the Western Front.
 More info at georahi.com